 Reg: My first bike tour was when I was 14, with Girl Scouts.
 It was a one-week, unsupported, carry-our-own-stuff tour from Boston down the coast to Martha’s Vineyard with a couple of days on the island.
 It was of course before cell phones, just 8 or 10 girls with 2 leaders.
 We were riding typical 1950’s era “girls bikes,” mostly single-speed clunkers though I was one of the few with a 3-speed.
 For panniers we jerry-rigged World War II canvas packs borrowed from the Y. The bikes plus packs probably weighed nearly as much as we did.
 I did one of these tours with Girl Scouts each summer of high school.
 What great adventures they were.

-As an aside, I should mention that my husband and I have done more than 40 self-planned, unsupported, month-long trips in Europe, mostly France.
+As an aside, I should mention that my husband and I have done more than 40 self-planned, unsupported, month-long bike trips in Europe, mostly France.

-As to organized commercial tours, the first one I did as an adult was with WomanTours in 2004.
+As to organized commercial bike tours, the first one I did as an adult was with WomanTours in 2004.
 I was absolutely not looking for a commercial bike tour, but there was a 3-fold WomanTours flyer in an order from Terry.
-I skimmed it out of curiosity and was absolutely taken by the Utah National Parks trip.
-I was reluctant to jump into a group tour of that length (over 2 weeks) – having visions of riding like a line of ducklings as in my Girl Scout days.
-So, I decided to try a shorter WomanTours trip to see what it was like – I did the Outer Banks and was absolutely hooked.
+I skimmed it out of curiosity and was absolutely taken by the Utah National Parks bike trip.
+I was reluctant to jump into a group bike tour of that length (over 2 weeks) – having visions of riding like a line of ducklings as in my Girl Scout days.
+So, I decided to try a shorter WomanTours bike trip to see what it was like – I did the Outer Banks and was absolutely hooked.
 Yes, I did do the Utah trip the following year, and several times thereafter.
-I have done at least one WomanTours trip every year since then, except for 2020 when New Mexico was cancelled because of Covid quarantine.
+I have done at least one WomanTours bike tour every year since then, except for 2020 when New Mexico was cancelled because of Covid quarantine.

 What do you do to prepare for a long bike tour?

-Reg: To prepare for a long tour – just miles on the bike.
+Reg: To prepare for a long bike tour – just miles on the bike.
 With the weather around here (Pennsylvania), I typically can start in late March or early April and make sure that I get at least 500 miles before I go on any kind of a long tour.

 What other kinds of physical activity help get you ready for a bike tour?